MJKWoolnough/ics/README.md

 ```

 PropSequence defines the revision sequence number of the calendar component
-within a sequence of revisions
+within a sequence of revisions.

 #### func  NewSequence